-If your heart goes out to JW's and non believers who have been harmed JW.ORG doctrines, here's what you can do to love your neighbors.
+If your heart goes out to JW's and non believers who have been harmed the organization doctrines, here's what you can do to love your neighbors.

-Pray for God to free JW's from JW.ORG control.
-(Millions of JW's and non believers have lost their closest relationships, parents, grandparents, children, grandchildren, brothers, sisters and loved ones to the WT.
-Millions of JW's have been used by JW.ORG and then disposed of as trash when they stumble upon the truth.)
+Pray for God to free JW's from the organization's control.
+(Millions of JW's and non believers have lost their closest relationships, parents, grandparents, children, grandchildren, brothers, sisters and loved ones to the organization.
+Millions of JW's have been used by the organization and then disposed of as trash when they stumble upon the truth.)

 Join us in spreading the word.
 World peace and security depends on love, religious tolerance, respect, and people getting along.
 Religious leaders should not be teaching hatred and isolation from 'enemies' outside their organization.

-Continued> The following article will help you understand how JW.ORG rationalizes unloving doctrines such as judging, disfellowshipping, hating people, and shunning those who leave.
+Continued> The following article will help you understand how the organization rationalizes unloving doctrines such as judging, disfellowshipping, hating people, and shunning those who leave.
 Expel The Wicked Man 1 Cor 5:13

 1. Wikipedia says, 'Religious persecution is the systematic mistreatment of an individual or group of individuals as a response to their religious beliefs or affiliations or lack thereof.'

 2. 'A man who is convinced of the truth of his religion is indeed never tolerant.
 At the least, he is to feel pity for the adherent of another religion but usually it does not stop there.
 The faithful adherent of a religion will try first of all to convince those that believe in another religion and usually he goes on to hatred if he is not successful.
 However, hatred then leads to persecution when the might of the majority is behind it.'
 Albert Einstein

-3. JW.ORG tells JW's and outsiders that disfellowshipping and shunning is 'discipline from Jehovah' for 'gross sins' and 'serious wrong doing'.
+3. the organization tells JW's and outsiders that disfellowshipping and shunning is 'discipline from Jehovah' for 'gross sins' and 'serious wrong doing'.
 This is not always true.
 Consider the proof by reading the following article.
 Here are some brief quotes.